S. 2132: CLEAR Path Act

 Partly.
 A licensed U.S. attorney acting in a legal capacity or giving legal advice is carved out of the bill's definition of representation.

-Can the executive branch change the country list by itself?
+Can the executive branch change the country list on its own?

-No. The Secretary of State, in consultation with the Attorney General, can propose changes, but Congress must pass a joint resolution before they take effect.
+No. The Secretary of State, in consultation with the Attorney General, can propose changes, but Congress has to pass a joint resolution before they take effect.

 What happens if someone violates S. 2132?

-The bill says violations would be punished under existing federal criminal penalty rules, so this would be more than an internal ethics policy.
+Violations would be prosecuted under existing federal criminal penalty rules, so this is more than an internal ethics policy.

 Based on S. 2132 bill text